Updated May 31, 2023

-It includes various stimuli which are received or an individual is bombarded on a daily basis.
+It includes various stimuli which are received or an individual is bombarded daily.

-This stage essentially represents the processing stage wherein the stimuli are selectively filtered by an individual and taken ahead in the system.
+This stage represents the processing stage wherein the stimuli are selectively filtered by an individual and taken ahead in the system.
 The filtered or selected stimuli are organized and taken further ahead for interpretation.
-Interpretation of a stimulus is very important as based on this interpretation only, would the individual display a behavior.
+Interpretation of a stimulus is very important as the individual would display a behavior based on this interpretation only.
 It would be important to mention here that the individual would filter all those stimuli that are irrelevant here and would only take those ahead that are of interest to the individual or would pick up those stimuli forward which are important to the individual and the rest of them (stimuli) would be leveled to the ground.
-This, in fact is called the figure and ground principle of selection of stimuli.
-At times, the individual would select those stimuli, which are relevant to the individual and the rest of them would obviously be dropped.
+At times, the individual would select those stimuli which are relevant to the individual, and the rest of them would be dropped.
+This is called the figure and ground principle of the selection of stimuli.

-The output here pertains to behavior displayed.
+The output here pertains to the behavior displayed.
 This behavior, of course, could be desirable or undesirable for an organization.
-Hence, the significance of perception from an organizational standpoint is very essential.
+Hence, the significance of Perception from an organizational standpoint is essential.

-From an organizational perspective, We don’t’ see things as they are but we tend to see things as we want them to see.
-Also, as mentioned above, we tend to be very choosy in selecting the stimuli like – size.
-Size does matter – as we have a tendency to select bigger things.
-Similarly movement or moving object also tends to attract our attractions.
-For example, a moving pendulum of a clock will tend to attract our attention more than a stationary clock.
-Repetitions also tend to attract our attention and help to change our perception.
-For example, if a teacher keeps repeating the same thing and lays focus on a point by repeating it, then, it is likely to be perceived more by the students.
-Similarly a colourful object is likely to be perceived more than an uncolored object.
+From an organizational perspective, We don’t see things as they are but tend to see things as we want them to see.
+Also, as mentioned above, we tend to be very picky in selecting the stimuli like – size.
+Size does matter – as we tend to prefer bigger things.
+Similarly, movement or moving object also tends to attract our attractions.
+For example, a clock’s moving pendulum will tend to attract our attention more than a stationary clock.
+Repetitions also tend to attract our attention and help to change our Perceptions.
+For example, if a teacher keeps repeating the same thing and lays focus on a point by repeating it, then it is likely to be perceived more by the students.
+Similarly, a colorful object is expected to be perceived more than an uncolored object.

 Types of Perceptual Errors

-There are a few perceptual errors which may disrupt the interpretation.
-Halo effect is one among them.
+There are a few perceptual errors that may disrupt the interpretation.
+The halo effect is one among them.
 In this type of error, an individual is perceived based on a single trait.
-In other words, a single trait may cast its influence on all other traits.
-For example, a person may have done some good work, some time ago which was highly appreciated by his boss.
-This deed by the individual might have touched the boss to such an extent that all other qualities, be it negative, get overshadowed by just one good deed of the individual.
-Such an error often finds its way in the performance appraisal exercise wherein the rater tends to rate an individual very high or very low based on a single trait, thus permitting a high degree of bias to creep into the appraisal.
+In other words, a single feature may influence all other characteristics.
+For example, a person may have done some good work some time ago, which was highly appreciated by his boss.
+This deed by the individual might have touched the boss to such an extent that all other qualities, be they negative, get overshadowed by just one good act of the individual.
+Such an error often finds its way into the performance appraisal exercise wherein the rater tends to rate an individual very high or very low based on a single trait, thus permitting a high degree of bias to creep into the appraisal.

-Yet another type of error, viz. stereotype may disrupt the perceptual process.
-A stereotype, in its simplest sense would mean “typecast”.
-For example, a teaching faculty may stereotype that ‘back benchers are laggards’ or a boss may typecast that ‘athletes make up good salesmen’.
-Such types of generalized statements may influence the interview process for instance and may bias the interview ratings.
+Yet another type of error, viz. stereotype, may disrupt the perceptual process.
+A stereotype, in its simplest sense, would mean “typecast”.
+For example, a teaching faculty may stereotype that ‘backbenchers are laggards’ or a boss may typecast that ‘athletes make up good salesmen’.
+Such generalized statements may influence the interview process, for instance, and bias the interview ratings.

-Projection is yet another important perceptual error which often creeps in due to incorrect perception of an individual.
-It is seen during interviews that when the panelists are taking the interview of a candidate, it is very likely that one or more panelists may see their projection in the candidate or in other words their likes or dislikes may be the same as that of the candidate and hence their interview ratings could get biased.
-For example, while probing the personality of a candidate, the interviewer may ask about the hobbies of the candidate, to which the candidate may respond with an answer which conveys a set of hobbies that is similar to one or more of the panelist.
-In such a situation, the interviewer is likely to see his personality in the candidate which may compel him to skew the rating.
+Projection is yet another important perceptual error that often creeps in due to incorrect Perception of an individual.
+It is seen during interviews that when the panelists are taking interviewing a candidate, one or more panelists may see their projection in the candidate, or in other words, their likes or dislikes may be the same as that of the candidate.
+Hence, their interview ratings could get biased.
+For example, while probing a candidate’s personality, the interviewer may ask about the candidate’s hobbies, to which the candidate may respond with an answer which conveys a set of hobbies similar to one or more of the panelists.
+In such a situation, the interviewer will likely see the candidate’s personality, which may compel him to skew the rating.